UGL13RTH4NU/CySA-004/README.md

 ---

-## My Study Path

-(how I studied for the exam, in approximate order)

-- I started with Northern Virginia Community College's (NVCC) Workforce CySA+ 004 offering, which included:
-  - Approximately 30 hours of instructor lead teaching using the CertMaster Perform material from CompTIA, which itself included:
-    - CertMaster Perform Textbook
-    - A lot of labs, PBQ's, and Practice Quizzes and Practice Exam
-- I created my own Anki flashcards from the CertMaster Perform material
-- Jason Dion's video course for CySA+ 004 on UDEMY (which I think was a good supplement/ 2nd review of all the prior material)
-- I created the trainers and used them to help shore up perceived weak areas in my knowledge base
-- I downloaded several of the tools and used them on my own system
-  - it  helps that I already use several of the tools on a semi-regular basis that the course goes over (shout out to newly discovered favorite tools from this course (looking at you SysinternalsSuite))
-- Once I've completed my primary ingestion of information I've found Quizzes and Practice Tests are my best way of learning.
-Wrong answers are my favorite.
-They force me to examine my thought process for the answer I chose.
-I often find myself arguing with AI over wrong answers.
-Arguing helps identify flawed questions (and there are a few, IMO, in CertMaster & Sybex).
-More importantly though, it helps me to properly rationalize things (in the manner of a CompTIA Question maker - which is often enough what you need to be able to do to answer a question correctly where there is more than one plausible answer.
-I do wish I was able to argue directly with some of the question maker's themselves sometimes; most questions are good, but there's a handful that need corrections, IMO.

-**If you live in the Northern Virginia area I highly recommend NVCC Workforce program.
-Their instructors have all been top notch; the program and material it provides is excellent.**

----

 ## Resources I Used:

 - Instructor lead training (CySA+ 004) - NVCC Workforce (grants available for reduced tuition) [Workforce](https://www.nvcc.edu/academics/workforce/index.html)
-  - If you choose to go this route, look for classes conducted by Professor Nick Pierce - he's one of the best in-person instructors I've had for Tech/ Cybersecurity related classes
+  - If you choose to go this route, look for classes conducted by Professor Nick Pierce - he's one of the best in-person (vis-a-vis Zoom) instructors I've had for Tech/ Cybersecurity related classes
 - CertMaster Perform (CySA+ 004) - obtained through NVCC Workforce program, but purchasable directly from CompTIA
   - course textbook
   - labs